beeware/Python-Android-template/README.rst

   $ ant debug
   $ adb install -r bin/myproject-debug.apk
-  $ adb shell am start -n com.example.myproject/org.pybee.rubicon.PythonActivity
+  $ adb shell am start -n com.example.myproject/org.pybee.android.PythonActivity

 This will compile, install and run your new Android project on your device.

 Note that the ``adb shell am start`` command has two Java path references - the first (``com.example.myproject``) is the reference to your project name, and should be updated.
-The second is a reference to the Rubicon support libraries that start the Python project; this reference should **not** be updated.
+The second is a reference to the support libraries that start the Python project; this reference should **not** be updated.

 If you want to see the logs produced by this code while it runs, use::